aeon-technology/docs/content/Topics/Parameters/autoPar.md

 # Automatic Parameters

-DFF has the functionality to make automatic parameters for two purposes: to provide initial parameters for fitting and/or to provide default parameters used to approximate force field.
-Similar to the methods used in UFF force field [^1], automatic parameters are calculated based on a set of base parameters specified for default atom types.
-The force field parameters for bond stretches, bond angle and torsion angle distortions, out-of-plane angle distortions, and VDW parameters are calculated based on a set of rules.
+DFF has the functionality to make automatic parameters for two purposes: a) to provide initial parameters for fitting, and b) to provide approximate force field.
+The automatic parameters are calculated using a set of rules similar to that used in UFF force field[^1] [^2], and atom type properties prepared for each atom type.
+The atom type properties are saved in a text file, `<dff root>\data\AtomType.dat`.
+If a new atom type is identified, DFF will make a best guess of the parameters by transferring data from similar atom types and update the file.
+You can then modify the parameters.

-The base parameters are stored in the file AtomType.dat, which is located in the Data directory.
-You can modify parameters through the user interface or by directly editing the data files.
+The automatic parameters of bond stretches, bond angle and torsion angle distortions, out-of-plane angle distortions, and VDW parameters are calculated as follows.

 ### Bond Stretch